Jonher16/FlexAxis/README.md

 Web-based platform in order to control PTZ-compatible Axis Cameras using the NodeJS client for AxisPTZ API.
 It includes a frontend connected via Socket.io to a Backend which uses the NodeJS client to send requests to the Axis Camera via the official AxisPTZ API.

+Includes:

+-Visualizing the video from an Axis camera
+-Controling camera PTZ functions by clicking and dragging in the video canvas (camera pan) and up/down mouse wheel (camera zoom in/out)
+-Controlling camera via keyboard (WASD for panning, QE for zooming) -Restart stream button
+-Camera credential screen (currently disabled, fixed to a single camera for other testing) and credential change button -Joystick camera control (currently disabled)

 ## Architecture

 - Frontend ( . ): ReactJS + React Bootstrap + SCSS